 Overlooking a shower leak for a significant time can cause damage to the substrate of your home.
-So, what causes a shower leak & is there any way to stop it from occurring.
+So, what sources cause a shower leak & is there any way to stop it from occurring.
 There can be several reasons why your shower has sprung a leak.

 Although one thing is certain water leaks can be damaging to your home.
 Left untreated the water leak will make its way to the structural parts of your home.
 As your biggest investment, it is worth the effort to maintain it regularly just as you would your car.
 But have you ever thought about what caused that shower leak in the first place?